crhall-writing/crhall-writing.github.io/_poems/crooked-tree.md

 layout: poem
 ---
 oh, man, here they come
-tears on tears—-each one
+tears on tears--each one
 underlining all I don’t know
 and should’ve learned so long ago

 I walk these paths and stand
 under trees I understand
 “why won’t they ever know me?”
-but truth is—-I’m the crooked tree
+but truth is--I’m the crooked tree

 I’ve grown through barriers
 like snouts on bull terriers